sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-tensorflow-attention-ocr-model.rst

 	pip install git+https://github.com/emedvedev/attention-ocr.git@master#egg=aocr

-This library contains a pretrained model and allows training and running AOCR, using the command line.
+This library contains a pre-trained model and allows training and running AOCR, using the command line.
 After installation of ``aocr``, extract the model:

 .. ref-code-block:: cpp